Pennykoin-Dev-Team/pkcli/README.md

   For ubuntu:

-  sudo apt install screen make cmake build-essential libboost-all-dev pkg-config libssl-dev libzmq3-dev libunbound-dev libsodium-dev libminiupnpc-dev libreadline6-dev libldns-dev
+  sudo apt install screen make cmake build-essential libboost-all-dev pkg-config libssl-dev libzmq3-dev libunbound-dev libsodium-dev libminiupnpc-dev libreadline6-dev libldns-dev git nano mc

   will set up the environment needed.
 To build just enter "make" in the directory you cloned to.